anqilin11/DSI_Capstone_KPMG/README.md

-# Columbia DSI Capstone Project Fall 2022 - KPMG
+# Columbia DSI x KPMG Lighthouse Capstone Project Fall 2022

 This is the GitHub repository for Fall 2022 Columbia University MS in Data Science Capstone project collaborating with KPMG.